foundry-vtt-community/wiki.js/setup/linux-installation.md

 b.
 Red Hat Linux
 c.
 Fedora

-Any distrition that uses the `apt` or `yum` package managers *should* be compatible with this guide.
+Any distrition that uses the `apt` or `dnf` package managers *should* be compatible with this guide.
 Any differentiation in instructions for the distributions will be clearly indicated where necessary.

 >This guide requires Debian 11 or CentOS 8 based distributions or higher.
 Using lower versions may not function properly. {.is-info}